Costa Rica Direct: +506 8798 6122

 Case 3: Foreign property held in registered accounts

 RRSPs, TFSAs, RRIFs that happen to hold foreign property are excluded from T1135.
-This is irrelevant for direct real estate purchases — Costa Rica property is rarely held inside a Canadian registered account.
+This is irrelevant for direct real estate purchases (Costa Rica property is rarely held inside a Canadian registered account).

-The penalty cascade.
+The penalty structure

-After CRA demand letter$1,000 per month$24,000
+After CRA demand letter$1,000/month, max $24,000

-Gross-negligence false statements$24,000 + 5% of unreported costUncapped
+Gross-negligence false statements$24,000+ plus 5% of the unreported property's cost

 Watch out